Pilot suffers ‘minor injuries and hypothermia’ after rescue from downed plane near Juneau

 Juneau Independent

-A Ward Air plane went down in Lynn Canal near Shelter Island on Thursday morning, with the pilot as the sole occupant hospitalized, according to the U.S. Coast Guard.
+A Ward Air plane went down in Lynn Canal near Shelter Island on Thursday morning, with the pilot as the sole occupant hospitalized with minor injuries, according to officials.

-"The Coast Guard was notified at 10:17 a.m. today of a downed Cessna plane with one person on board approximately 1.5 miles offshore Boy Scout Beach," Shannon Shepard, a USCG Arctic District spokesperson, wrote in an email to the Juneau Independent.
+"The Coast Guard was notified at 10:17 a.m. today of a downed Cessna plane with one person on board approximately 1.5 miles offshore Boy Scout Beach," Shannon Shepard, a U.S. Coast Guard Arctic District spokesperson, wrote in an email to the Juneau Independent.
 She said the plane belonged to Ward Air, a Juneau-based charter company that flies throughout Southeast Alaska.

 "The Coast Guard issued an Urgent Marine Information Broadcast and launched a response boat crew from Coast Guard Station Juneau and a helicopter aircrew from Coast Guard Air Station Sitka.
 The pilot was recovered from the water by a Ward Air seaplane and taken to a hospital for medical care."